w7rus/algorithms/README.md

 ## Transport Task
 Finds minimal expences paths from providers to customers refilling required resource amount

-Solves tree (all possible N-1 combinations to set 0's on depleted resource allocations) of transport task plan degeneracy to find the best possible solution
+Solves tree of transport task plan degeneracy fixes to find the best possible solution

 Has transport task plan loop guard, skips solutions when reallocating resources eventually does a loop